 There is a change in how work is done on a regular basis.
 The skills that are needed by those that are in the blue-collar field are now required to have some computer skills.
 Those that are a part of the white-collar community are not required to work in the most unlikely places rather than remain in an office or cubical.
 This has been since the advent of WiFi.
 They are even expected to know more about how computers operate and do whatever is necessary to get them working again if they go down.

 It does not matter where you work.
 Whether it is outdoors where you need to protect body parts like your eyes, ears, head, hands, arms, legs and feet.
 This may be due to the change in weather conditions or the type of work that you do like construction.
-It could be well below zero to temperatures that can reach as high as 100 degrees.
+It could be well below zero to temperatures that can reach as high as 100 degrees and have qzz in your life.
 Having the proper outer wear is very important to get the job done.
 Here are five tips that can keep you safe and healthy when you are doing your job:

 1. Work Boots